 The first successful attempt at a pro soccer league came in the early 1920s, with the formation of the American Soccer League.
 It featured the country’s strongest clubs, including the Jersey City Celtics and Harrison FC.
 The 1920s were the Golden Age of Sports and although pro soccer is rarely mentioned in stories of this era, it was second to baseball in terms of popularity among professional team sports.
+The top American-born player during this time was Davey Brown, a Kearny native.
 Matches held in New Jersey often drew 5,000 or more paying fans.
 The crowds were even larger in New England.
 The players were paid well for their work, and the league grew in popularity and influence until the Great Depression.
 In 1922, a ladies all-star team from England played and lost to the men of Paterson FC.
 This match was likely the first instance of organized women’s soccer in New Jersey.

 As soccer grew more popular and profitable in the 1920s, the American Soccer League and United States Soccer Federation began fighting over control of the sport.
 Because the ASL represented professional clubs, its influence waned during the Great Depression, as teams struggled to stay afloat.
 In 1933, the ASL went out of business.
 It was soon replaced by a new American Soccer League.
 This was a far less ambitious organization; its teams were typically semipro and ethnic-based as opposed to fully professional.
 In the new ASL, which was based in the New York Metro during the 1930s, the Kearney Scots found themselves at the top of the heap.
 In the years following World War II, the ASL expanded and even arranged for top clubs from Europe and Great Britain to play exhibition matches in the United States.
 Before the advent of international television, these games were the only chance U.S. soccer fans had to witness world-class soccer.